hzovaro/skysub/README.txt

 Basic usage:
     python scaled_sky_subtraction.py <fname>.fits
     The sky-subtracted data is saved to the FITS file <fname>_python_skysub.fits in the same directory as the input file.

+    If the "plot_skyline_fit" flag on line 22 is set to True, the Gaussian fits to every skyline are shown.
+Note that turning this flag on massively slows execution!

 A sample FITS file of the z ~ 0.2 radio galaxy 4C 14.82 has been included as an example.